 By Mary Montero

 Share This Post:

 Here in Colorado, we have two more months of school before summer break, and as of last week, we have taught ALL of our math standards!
 Yay!
-Now it’s on to some collaborative projects, STEM activities, and enrichment while we review all of the concepts we worked on this year.
-Before we begin those super fun activities, though, we had to finish up our geometry and measurement unit, and I’m here to share some of the activities we did!
+Now it’s on to some collaborative math projects, STEM activities, and enrichment while we review all of the concepts we worked on this year.
+Before we begin those super fun activities, though, we had to finish up our geometry and measurement unit, and I’m here to share some of the geometry activities we did!

-Next, it was on to Classifying Polygons.
+Next, it was on to classifying polygons.
 We really didn’t spend too much time on this after we made our waterfall booklets.
 We played a few games during math workshop, and they caught on very quickly!

 Finally, we worked for a day or two on symmetry.
 Again, they were familiar with the concept, so we took it a bit further with our discussion.

 They created shapes using pattern blocks and mirrors to check for symmetry.
 If you’ve never taught symmetry this way, I HIGHLY recommend it!

 When we were done with these concepts (which took about three weeks in total, between whole group instruction and math workshop rotations), it was on to measurement!
 On the first day of instruction, we reviewed the difference between Customary and Metric measurement, which was actually a big struggle for a lot of my kids.
 We also reviewed relative size using an anchor chart I found on Pinterest!
 If you are the original creator of this chart, please let me know!

 The next day, we briefly introduced converting measures, which again, was fairly foreign to most of them.
 It was SO nice that day (and we were in the middle of state testing), so we took it outside.
 I created a quick little sheet that gave them specific things to measure on our playground.
 Then, they had to convert into feet, inches, yards, etc. as well as centimeters and meters.
 It was just the break we needed!